 Lina Villegas, Administrative Assistant

-The primary purpose of the Office of Disability Services is to provide academic accommodations to those students with documented disabilities.
+The primary purpose of the Office of Disability Services (ODS) is to provide academic accommodations to those students with documented disabilities.

 In addition, the office provides leadership and guidance to the campus community to enhance understanding and support of ODS while ensuring compliance with legal requirements for equal access.
 The office supports the caring environment of Barry University through its one-on-one relationships with students and strives to provide a holistic educational experience which prepares each student to be united and equal with the non-disabled population, while assuring their human and legal rights.